Fubukimaru/asMSX/man/asmsx-en.md

 ### 2.2.
 Labels

-Labels provide a way to identify a location in memory.
-A label is a symbolic name for a particular 16-bit address value.
-Label name charactest are alphanumeric, first character should be either a letter or underscore symbol _.
+Label is a symbolic name for a memory address.
+Label name should start with either a character or an underscore `_`, the rest could be a character or a number.
-Label name should always end with a colon :.
-Label name is case sensitive.
+Label name should always end with a colon `:`.
+Label name is case sensitive:
-LABEL: and Label: are treated as two separate labels.
+`LABEL:` and `Label:` are treated as two separate labels.

 ##### Example